Three Easy Steps to Receive Accommodations

 - Disability Heroes

-Students interested in receiving academic accommodations can start by submitting these 5 forms prior to meeting with the OAI Coordinator.
+Students interested in receiving academic accommodations can start by submitting these 5 forms before meeting with the OAI Coordinator.

 - Student Responsibilities